fair-acc/chart-fx/README.md

 If you want to work on the chart-fx sourcecode, either to play with the samples or to contribute some improvements to chartFX here are some instructions how to obtain the source and compile it using maven on the command line or using eclipse.

 ### Maven on the command line
 Just clone the repository and run maven from the top level directory.
-The `exec:java` target can be used to ececute the samples.
+The `exec:java` target can be used to execute the samples.
 Maven calls java with the corresponding options so that JavaFX is working.
 Because of the way the project is set up, only classes in the chartfx-samples project can be started this way.